 Special shows (mostly free) and a chocolate workshop (small charge, but long queues) are popular with families with small children.
 Festival style food and drink are also on sale with picnic benches set out for free use.

 During the chocolate festival, it is possible to take a guided tour of the premises of Favarger – founded in 1826 and now the only remaining chocolate manufacturer in Canton Genève.
 Space is limited and admission around CHF20 for adults (CHF10 for children).

 Visit the Chocolate Festival in Versoix on Lake Geneva, Switzerland

-Le Festival du Chocolat de Versoix is held annually on a Saturday in March or early April.
+Le Festival du Chocolat de Versoix (Festichoc) is held annually on a weekend in late March or early April.
 (There seems to be little rhyme or reason to the exact date selected each year.)
-The festival is on from 10 am to 6 pm on Saturday and from 9 am to 5 pm – early arrival is certainly more pleasant, as the tent becomes very crowded from around lunch time.
+The festival is on from 10 am to 6 pm on Saturday and from 9 am to 5 pm on Sunday – early arrival is certainly more pleasant, as the tent becomes very crowded from around lunch time.

 A special free Chocotrain also connects the station and the festival venue.